Late retirement

 If you are retired due to ill-health, redundancy or business efficiency or take flexible retirement, you won’t be able to defer taking your pension benefits when you leave.

-Once you reach age 75, you must put your pension benefits into payment, even if you are continuing to work in your LGPS employment.
+Once you reach age 75, we must put your pension benefits into payment, even if you are continuing to work in your LGPS employment.
 We will contact you to arrange payment of your pension benefits.

 Late retirement increases on annual pension

 Late retirement increases are an additional amount added to your annual pension.
+Annual pension is the amount you receive each year in retirement.

 They will apply to: